keptn/keptn.github.io/content/docs/0.16.x/troubleshooting/index.md

 ## Keptn on Minikube causes a MongoDB issue after a reboot

-When rebooting the machine Minikube is installed on, the MongoDB pod in the `keptn` namespace runs in a `CrashLoopBackoff`.
+When rebooting the machine on which Minikube is installed, the MongoDB pod in the `keptn` namespace runs in a `CrashLoopBackoff`.

 <details><summary>Expand instructions</summary>
 <p>

-**Note:** Minikube is a K8s distribution for development environments.
+**Note:** Minikube is a Kubernetes distribution for development environments.
 Please go with K3s/K3d for a more stable setup.

 **Investigation:**